open/close all folders

 - Sisay, Crovax and Hanna are also products of the programme.

 - In F.E.A.R.
-2, it is implied that the reason Alma has been constantly launching sexual assaults on protagonist Michael Becket while killing/ignoring the other squad members is because he has the strongest psychic powers, and by extension the best genes.
+2, it is implied that the reason Alma has been constantly launching sexual assaults on protagonist Michael Beckett while killing/ignoring the other squad members is because he has the strongest psychic powers, and by extension the best genes.
 As the endgame shows, she succeeds.

-- In Metal Gear Solid 4, the Patriots conspire to do this to Big Boss, to the point where he reacted almost as if he had been raped and abandoned by them.
+- In Metal Gear Solid 4: Guns of the Patriots, the Patriots conspire to do this to Big Boss, to the point where he reacted almost as if he had been raped and abandoned by them.
 Notably, while Zero was in it as part of a plot to create Big Boss-like heroes through which he could control the populace, and Para-Medic was presumably motivated by science, EVA was the most eager to steal Big Boss's genetic material and her motivation was to forcibly have the beautiful children of the man she had a one night stand with years ago.
 It's played as sympathetic.

 - The main reason Morrigan joins you in Dragon Age: Origins is to complete a ritual that requires she be impregnated by a Grey Warden before the Archdemon is slain.
 Love and physical attraction are entirely beside the point; at first, anyway.